 There are many baby bottles, of different shapes, sizes …. then there are so many nipples … I know it can be overwhelming.
 Try the vented baby bottle if you notice little bubbles when the baby is feeding, especially if she struggles with gas or cholic.

 If it doesn’t work, don’t give up!
-Instead, try vented nipples, other bottle shapes, etc. My best advice is, observe your baby, try at least three to four models, and don’t panic.
+Instead, try vented nipples, other bottle shapes, etc. My best advice is, to observe your baby, try at least three to four models, and don’t panic.
 Sooner or later, you will find the one that suits your baby!